First And Foremost - THANK YOU

 Strategy And Structure

-I needed something to keep me on track, hold me accountable and add clarity, focus and structure to my day.
+I tried apps and other journals but they didn't work for me.I needed something to keep me on track, hold me accountable and add clarity, focus and structure to my day.

 Way before I knew I needed this book it started with a simple piece of paper I kept folded in my back pocket.
 I would pull it out throughout the day, scribble down what I had to do and tracked what I did.
 Eventually over the years I added, modified, refined - keeping track of daily actions, jotting down positive thoughts for the day, tracking my progress and adjusting - it evolved into what you have in your hands today.